srid99/elementary-setup/INSTRUCTIONS.md

 ### Chrome

 Run the `fix-*.sh` script under chrome directory to fix the chrome double icon issue.
+Go to the settings and enable 'Use system title bar and borders'.
+This uses the default window layout and makes Chrome being consistent with our other windows.

 ### Pipelight